 There are investors looking for a suitable annuity rollover and there are also those who need a high first year bonus in order to justify leaving an under-performing asset like a variable annuity or mutual fund.

 It’s important to understand how annuity bonus accounts work and what can be expected over time before investing in one that offers the highest bonus amount in the first year.
 While there are plenty of accounts offering 10% premium bonuses or more, they don’t all operate in the same fashion.
+Some annuity accounts offer a 20% premium bonus for example, but they require a future annuitization.

 First Year Only Premium Bonus Accounts